vikbi/book-management-service/README.md

     npm install
     ```

-3. Set up the MySQL database and update the environment variables in the `.env` file with your database configuration.
+3. Set up the MySQL database and update the environment variables in the `.env` file with your database configuration, example env file given.

 ### Running the Application